quixio/quix-streams/docs/api-reference/csharp/RawTopicProducer.md

 ## RawTopicProducer Class

-Class to write raw messages into a Topic (capable to write non-quixstreams messages)
+Class to produce raw messages into a Topic (capable to producing non-quixstreams messages)

 ```csharp
 public class RawTopicProducer :